 Right-sizing, reservations, storage tiering and the monthly FinOps review in detail.

-Building a DevOps team in the mid-market
+Building a DevOps team in an SME

 Roles, skill profiles, onboarding paths and the coaching alternative to pure new hiring.